jacques/docs.npmjs.com/content/getting-started/installing-npm-packages-locally.md

 This will create the `node_modules` directory (if one doesn't exist yet), and will download the package to that directory.

-Test: Run `ls node_modules`.
+Test: Run `ls node_modules` on *nix systems, e.g. OSX, or `dir node_modules` on Windows.
 You should see a lodash directory inside.

 ## Which version of the package is installed?

 If there is no `package.json` file in the local directory, the latest version of the package is installed.

 If there is `package.json` file, the latest version satisfying the [semver rule](https://docs.npmjs.com/getting-started/semantic-versioning) declared in `package.json` for that package (if there is any) is installed.